 Information on who qualifies for free school transport and how to apply.

-Parents and Guardians should be advised that applications should now be made for free school transport in session 2020/21.
+Applications are now open for free school transport in session 2021/22.
 Applications should only be made for pupils going into the following year groups:

 - P1, S1, S5 & S6.

 All other pupils should retain their current passes for use in the 2021/22 school session.